SAN FRANCISCO office

 old building, new life

-By analyzing the weak points of the building's leaky thermal envelope, we set working areas back from the glassy perimeter (prone to heat loss) and anticipated late-night deadlines with a hidden radiant floor that maintains occupant comfort during nighttime temperature drops without the cost and energy burden of heating the entire 20-foot volume of space.
+By analyzing the weak points of the building’s leaky thermal envelope, we set working areas back from the glassy perimeter (prone to heat loss) and anticipated 24-7 work cycles with a radiant floor that maintains occupant comfort during nighttime temperature drops without the energy and comfort compromises of a more conventional forced-air solution for the 20-foot tall volume.

 Project: San Francisco Workplace